Laura X

-Laura X (born Laura Rand Orthwein, Jr.; in St. Louis, Missouri, in 1940), is a women's rights advocate.
+Laura X (born Laura Rand Orthwein, Jr., 1940) is a women's rights advocate.
 Laura X changed her name in 1962 to Laura Shaw Murra, which remains her legal name.
-She took the name Laura X, on September 17, 1969, to symbolize her rejection of men's legal ownership of women and the anonymity of women's history, which she said was stolen from women and girls.
+She took the name Laura X on September 17, 1969, to symbolize her rejection of men's legal ownership of women and the anonymity of women's history, which she said was stolen from women and girls.
 She declared that, like Malcolm X, "I don't want to have my owner's name, either."

-Education and Background
+Education and background

 After attending Vassar College for three years, Orthwein moved to New York City, became a Head Start Program teacher in the pilot program, having trained at the University of Puerto Rico.
 She also rose to Picket Captain in CORE (Congress of Racial Equality), attended New York University (NYU), and took graduate courses at Bank Street College of Education.
 Following her interests and research developed at Vassar College, she worked with the American Committee on Africa to welcome delegates from 17 newly independent states, 16 from Africa, join the UN and to picket Chase Manhattan Bank about their investments in South Africa.
 In 1963, she moved to Berkeley, California, and graduated from the University of California, Berkeley (UC-Berkeley), in 1971, having participated in the Free Speech Movement as well as other social justice movements.
 She participated in, and documented, 21 other social movements until 2020.